VoidVolker/LockScreen/README.md

 - One wallpaper for all additional monitor
 - Individual wallpaper for each monitor
 - Wallpaper preview
-- Wallpaper only on additional monitors (feel free to request main monitor wallpaper feature)
+- Wallpaper only on additional monitors
 - Supported images formats: `bmp`, `gif`, `jpg`, `jpeg`, `png`, `tiff`
 - Small and tiny background system service to detect OS lock events
 - One image layout option available: `ImageLayout.Zoom` - _The image is enlarged within the control's client rectangle_ [source](https://learn.microsoft.com/en-us/dotnet/api/system.windows.forms.imagelayout?view=windowsdesktop-9.0) (other options in plans)